nllong/OpenStudio-wiki/Using-OpenStudio-with-Git-and-GitHub.md

 # dry run - make sure you're not deleting something you want
 git clean -f -d -n

-# delete all untracked files and directories, not including _git ignored_ directories
+# delete all untracked files and directories, not including directories that are ignored by git
 git clean -f -d
 ```